AntonTheDev/JSONModelKit/README.md

 ```

-Once a a JSON response is received call the collowing method, and all the properties will be parsed and mapped accordingly.
+Once a a JSON response is received call the following method, and all the properties will be parsed and mapped accordingly.

 ```
 let newInstance = TestModelObject(dataDictionary)